yd-ono/AI-for-edge-microshift-demo/README.md

     - Select `Add data connection`
 9. Check the status of your `model training` workbench.
 Once it's `Running`, select `Open`.
 Select `Allow selected permissions`.
 10. In the workbench open the Git client from the left toolbar.
 Select `Clone a Repository`.
 Enter the URI of this repository and select `Clone`.
-11. In the file browser, navigate to `AI-for-edge-microshift-demo` -> `model-training-pipeline`.
-12. In `manifests/model-container-pipeline.yaml`, update the `aws-credentials` section using your S3 credentials.
-Deploy the manifest into namespace `demo-project`.

 ### Running MicroShift (jetson L4T)